-The same goes for Asia and, even more strikingly, the African continent, where women are victims of pauperization, a lack of places at school, and a domestic role that prevents them from pursuing higher studies.
+Trusting women to boost the economy and development of their country of places at school, and a domestic role that prevents them from pursuing higher studies.
 They are also confronted with health problems due to enforced marriage, rape as a weapon of war, traditional practices such as excision and infibulation, and giving birth in unhygienic conditions.